Life skills for autism

 The CSA assess needs in the area of community-based living, from transportation to financial management to peer relationships and more.

 Many people on the autism spectrum work best with visual cues and supports.
 There are several helpful options for teaching life skills.
 A great way to start is to create a visual aid that breaks up a complex daily routine into smaller tasks.
 For example, you can create a checklist for each part of the day, such as a 'Morning Checklist', 'Lunch Checklist', 'Bedtime Checklist'.
 This can help a person with autism get accustomed to the daily routine by checking off items on the list as the day goes on.
-See example below:
+The daily checklist pictured can help a person with autism complete all the tasks that make up a morning routine.

 If a person requires more supports, you can also break down each specific task into its own checklist, to make sure each task is completed correctly and efficiently.